Fernando Galetto

 Fernando Edgar Galetto (born 13 April 1971 in Monte Cristo, Córdoba) is a former Argentine footballer.

 Career

 He began his career playing for Racing de Córdoba before moving to Talleres at age 21 in 1992.
 A few months later, he joined Lanús before moving to San Lorenzo de Almagro, where was part of the team that won the 1995 Torneo Clausura.
 During this time Galetto also made one appearance for the Argentina national team in 1995.
-In 1999, he joined Panathinaikos, where he played for three years and scored his 2 goals against Olympiacos FC and Deportivo la Coruña.
+In 1999, he joined Panathinaikos, where he played for three years and scored his 2 goals against Olympiacos and Deportivo la Coruña.
 After his return from Greece, he played for Lanús for one season and Racing de Córdoba for another before retiring.

 Personal

 He is married to María José Galíndez and has three children.